troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 such as "maxmemory 1gb", and then monitor how much memory is actually used over the course of a week.

+Ensure that the redis.conf does _not_ have a "maxmemory-policy" of "noeviction".
+For example, set it to "maxmemory-policy allkeys-lru".

+If you need to erase all cached entries in Redis then you can use "redis-cli flushdb".

 File caching is an alternative to redis and can be used if you have a fast filesystem.
 Since file system does not natively support purging, it is recommended to also add the purge option.
 This is selected via